ManishaReddy98/newreopsitory/README.md

 # newreopsitory
-I is an sample repositpory
+It is an sample repositpory
+in github